kubeshop/botkube/design/mattermost-support.md

 - Mattermost server IP is reachable from the cluster.

 ### Summary
-`Mattermost` is an open source, self-hosted Slack-alternative and we want to add support for the same in Botkube.
+`Mattermost` is an open source, self-hosted Slack-alternative, and we want to add support for the same in Botkube.

 ### Motivation
-Currently Botkube is supporting Slack, and as a feature addition we want to include `Mattermost` support.
+Currently, Botkube is supporting Slack, and as a feature addition we want to include `Mattermost` support.
 Botkube will run on the clusters and send notifications and alerts to the configured Mattermost team.
 It will also be able to execute `@botkube` commands from `Mattermost`.

 ### Design
 Steps for adding Mattermost support: